A Short Guide to Project Cost Estimation Methods

 3. Decide the Types of Cost Estimation Method

 Decide which method are you going to use for cost estimation.
-If you need a very rough estimate, you can decide to use analogous estimation technique instead of bottom-up estimation.
+If you need a very rough estimate, you can decide to use an analogous estimation technique instead of a bottom-up estimation.
 Note that more accurate methods are costly and time-consuming.